SAP-samples/teched2025-DT266/exercises/ex02/README.md

       - even if for the Airline ID there are no connections or bookings, so also no bookings
       - independent of the supplement categories of interest (``meal, beverages, luggage``)

-   2. Replace it with new coding where we only select by the relevant bookings (part1 of code) or by the relevant categories (part2 of code).
+   2. Replace it with new coding where we only select by the relevant bookings (part 1 of code) or by the relevant categories (part 2 of code).

       ℹ️ **It is enough to mark in the ABAP code the lines 208 to 265 and press ``Ctrl+>`` as the new coding shown below is already provided in the method but commented out:**.